aws/s2n-quic/README.md

 **NOTE**: On unix-like systems, [`s2n-tls`](https://github.com/aws/s2n-tls) will be used as the default TLS provider, and [`aws-lc-rs`](https://github.com/awslabs/aws-lc-rs) will be used for cryptographic operations.
 A C compiler and CMake are required on these systems for installation.
+For platforms that lack [pregenerated bindings](https://github.com/awslabs/aws-lc-rs/blob/main/aws-lc-sys/README.md#pregenerated-bindings-availability) for `aws-lc-rs`, `libclang` is also needed for [`bindgen`](https://github.com/rust-lang/rust-bindgen#environment-variables) to generate bindings.

 ## Example